-Some of the most commonly reported symptoms include fatigue, shortness of breath, chest pain, loss of smell, and “brain fog,” which is a cognitive state characterized by confusion, difficulty concentrating, and memory problems.
+Some of the most commonly reported symptoms include fatigue, shortness of breath, chest pain, and loss of smell.
 These symptoms range from mild to debilitating.
-Many people report that long COVID symptoms prevent them from returning to work or school, and some with long COVID have difficulties performing everyday chores or even walking short distances.
+Many people report that long COVID symptoms prevent them from returning to work or school.
+Some with long COVID have difficulties performing everyday chores or even walking short distances.

 How is long COVID diagnosed?